hm537/threadcommander/README.md

 # a C Thread pool, manage thread through name str.

-Work as Middleware lib, export simple interfate to application layer Please refer to the specific case examples in the test
+Work as Middleware lib, export simple interfate to application layer.

+Please refer to the specific case examples in the test